Current studies

 North Brantford and Tutela Heights Subwatershed Study

-Under the Conservation Authorities Act and Ontario Regulation 41/24, the GRCA regulates development activities in natural hazards, including the riverine flooding hazard (commonly referred to as the floodplain).
-Before you start work in areas regulated by the GRCA, a permit may be required.
-For more information on GRCA’s permitting process, please click here
+The full study is available on the City of Brantford’s website.
+Under Ontario Regulation 41/24, the GRCA regulates development activities within natural hazard areas, including riverine floodplains.
+If you are planning work within a regulated area, a permit may be required.
+For more information on the GRCA’s permitting process, please click here.

 Blair Creek